dbt-labs/corp/handbook/compensation.md

 ### What ranges are built?

-These salary range databases are meant to include all roles +/- one level for every role we currently have filled or is on the hiring plan for each given location.
-This is *not* a comprehensive database of every role we will ever hire and plans may even change mid-year and we may hire roles that are not on here (at which point, they will be added).
+Our salary range databases are meant to include all roles we currently have or are planning to hire, +/- one level.
+It is not a comprehensive database of every role we will ever hire; plans may even change mid-year and we may hire roles that are not on here (at which point, they will be added).

 ### How often will bands get updated?